Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy)

 - You will be provided with information on how to use the web site.

-- Students admitted to this programme must be in active clinical practice and involved in the Management and Care of the Altered Airway (Tracheostomy & Laryngectomy).
+- Students admitted to this programme must be in active clinical practice and involved in the Management and Care of the Altered Airway (Tracheostomy and/or Laryngectomy).

 - All students must have a Professional qualification appropriate for their area of healthcare expertise.